Save 15% on All Hosting Services

 sudo crontab -l -u username

-with the actual username.
+Replace username with the actual account name.
 For example:

 sudo crontab -l -u john